Breathing is one of the easiest ways to improve your running performance. This article shows you how to breathe while running.

 You hear yourself breathing with each step (this can be hard to hear on windy days).

-If you’re a chest breather, it means that when you take a breath in, the breath starts in your chest.
+If you’re a chest breather, the breath starts in your chest when you breathe in.
 When you exhale, you do so primarily through your mouth.

 Chest breathing can be an issue during exercise because it causes your diaphragm to work harder to pull air into your lungs.
 This causes the body to use larger muscles to breathe, and these muscles can fatigue more easily.

 Plus, chest breathing may lead to shallow breaths that don’t provide enough oxygen for optimal performance.
-So if you find yourself out of breath when running or doing other types of exercises, try taking some time off from exercise and focus on learning how to breathe properly.
+So if you are out of breath when running or doing other exercises, try taking some time off and focus on learning to breathe correctly.

 Shallow breathing